pengkenlim/CxNE_plants/README.md

 # CxNE_plants
-Repository detailing the generation Co-expression Network Embeddings (CxNEs) for plant genes.
+Generation Co-expression Network Embeddings (CxNEs) for plant genes using Graph Attention Networks (GAT)).

+## ATTENTION
+This project is still in development.